-However, for law enforcement it can be a dangerous thing.
-Because every traffic stop, every field interview, every house check is different from the last, even if it’s contacts with the same person or place 15 minutes apart, it’s different.
+However, for law enforcement, it can be a dangerous thing.
+Because every traffic stop, every field interview, every house check is different from the last, even if it’s a contact with the same person or place 15 minutes apart, it’s different.

 Now you can understand why officers are specific in their requests, why they are so focused on hand movement, and why not complying with their clear instructions creates a tense, if not terrible situation.

 But aside from that, what you should be gaining from this is that there is a lot of information to process at any one time.
 Be it a simple, compliant situation, to active scenes with lots of movement.
 The human eye is taxed in a number of scenarios that don’t necessarily present immediate danger.

 The fact is that officers, in person, up close, are going to see a lot more than we will in review, watching the video, over a cable or net feed, through a projection device like a television or PC monitor.

 With that, a rush to judgment can happen far too often when it comes to officers and deadly encounters.
 The raw video has the answer in it, but you have to find the objects within the video that precipitate the encounter.

 And CaseGuard Studio has a bevy of tools that make this possible.

 At CaseGuard, we felt it was necessary to add a simple feature to the video toolbox.
 The ability to cut snapshots from the video to highlight those items that aren’t seen clearly.